 It’s sad, it’s funny and it’s heartwarming.
 It wasn’t edgy and raw, but the dialogues and interactions were real.
 Each episode, set in New York City, is a stand-alone story, with a small tied up bow at the end of the last episode.

 Things ranging from empty nesting to bipolar disorder, aging, self-loathing, human connection, are beautifully crafted.
-There is nothing dramatic, its everyday stuff.
+There is nothing overly dramatic, it is honest, everyday stuff.

 True Stories Behind ‘Modern Love’ TV Series